tstullich/odin/README.md

 # Odin - A Vulkan-based Path Tracer

-Odin is going to be a path tracer that will be written in Vulkan using compute shaders
+Odin is going to be a path tracer that will be written using the Vulkan API using compute shaders